Nonlinear travelling waves on non-Euclidean spaces: Results in the non-compact setting: Main theorems

 (ii) Concentration: There exists a sequence of points $\{y_\nu\} \subset M$ with the property that for each $\varepsilon > 0$, there exists $R(\varepsilon) < \infty$ such that

 (iii) Splitting: There exists $\alpha \in (0, \beta)$ with the following properties: For each $\varepsilon > 0$, there exists $\nu_0 \geq 1$ and sets $E^{\#}_\nu, E^b_\nu \subset M$ such that

 and

-\end{proposition} For a statement of the above result in the even more general setting of measured metric spaces, see [CMMT], Appendix A. A couple of lines about the heuristics of the concentration-compactness principle: when we have a sequence of elements in a Banach space with fixed norm, or, in other words, lying on a sphere in the Banach space, we cannot necessarily pick a norm convergent subsequence unless the space itself is finite dimensional.
-But, we can give an exhaustive list of the behaviour of subsequences, at least in the context of the $L^p$ spaces.
+\end{proposition} For a statement of the above fact in the even more general setting of measure metric spaces, see Appendix A.1 of ~\cite{CMMT}.
+A couple of lines about the heuristics of the concentration-compactness principle: when we have a sequence of elements in a Banach space with fixed norm, or, in other words, lying on a sphere in the Banach space, we cannot necessarily pick a norm convergent subsequence unless the Banach space itself is finite dimensional.
+But, we can give an exhaustive list of the possible behaviors of subsequences, at least in the context of the $L^p$ spaces.
 That is what the concentration-compactness principle gives.
-In our case, the only hold we have on the sequence $u_\nu$ is that all of them have same $L^2$-norm.
+In our case, the only handle we have on the sequence $u_\nu$ is that all of them have the same $L^2$-norm.
 This should make the application of the concentration-compactness argument seem natural.
 In applications such as ours, the usual line of attack is to rule out vanishing and splitting phenomena, so we are left with concentration phenomenon as the only possibility.
-From there, we can go to compactness, i.e., convergence of the subsequence, $||u_\nu - u||_{L^2} \rightarrow 0$, which has been the goal of the first bullet point.
+From there, we will show how to go to compactness, i.e., convergence of the subsequence, $\V u_\nu - u\V_{L^2} \rightarrow 0$, which has been the goal of the first bullet point. {\bf Ruling out vanishing and splitting} To rule out vanishing, one has to make the technical assumption mentioned before: